vmware-archive/autoscaler/README.md

 * UAA_CLIENT_SECRET
   This should be set to the generated password or associated password for the corresponding client `autoscaling_service`
 * DOMAIN
-  This should be set to the system sub-domain path (without protocol, ex: `10.244.0.34.xip.io` if running against some xip addr or `system.cf-app.com`)
+  This should be set to the CF's system domain path (without protocol, ex: `10.244.0.34.xip.io` if running against some xip addr or `system.cf-app.com`)

 If running the autoscaler app locally (not inside CF), do exports of the variable
 ```